Cerclique/wirdigen/README.md

     - For a attribute, add the possibility for a user to specify a string description for specific value (eg: HTML - 404 -> NOT FOUND, 200 -> OK).

 - Support for child subtree to clearly describe more complex packet.

+- Support for array (drop `size` attribute for primitive type and make it exclusive for array declaration ?)
 # Related tools <a class="anchor" id="related_tools"></a>

 - [rust_dissector_generator](https://github.com/Cerclique/rust_dissector_generator): Simple executable using Wirdigen library